How to Set Up Raspberry Pi Lighttpd

 13. Within this file, type in the following lines, we use “phpinfo()” as it is one of the best indicators that php is working correctly.

-Now you should be done, and you can save & exit by pressing CTRL + X and then pressing Y, followed by the ENTER key.
+Now you should be done, and you can save and exit by pressing CTRL + X and then pressing Y, followed by the ENTER key.

-14. Finally, we can now go to our Raspberry Pi’s local IP address in a web browser like we did earlier.
-We should see a screen showcasing all our PHP information.
-If this screen is displayed, then you have successfully set up a Lighttpd web server on your Raspberry Pi that can also utilize PHP.
+You should see a screen showcasing all the PHP information.
+If this screen is displayed, you have successfully set up a Lighttpd web server on your Raspberry Pi that can also utilize PHP.

 9 Comments